jacobcassidy/docker-wordpress-setup/README.md

 Using the wordpress image directly will create a self-contained container.
 This means your local data would not be connected, and you would need to connect to the Docker container to do your development.
 It would also use the non-secure HTTP protocol, which can cause issues using third-party APIs and other tools.

 The `wp-starter-docker` setup adds local volumes so you can do all your development locally and have it reflected in the Docker container.
 This allows you to create or destroy the Docker container without deleting your site files or database since they are stored on your local machine.

+## Other Notes

+The main volumes path for the wordpress image in `compose.yaml` must be linked to `/var/www/html` for the wordpress image to work.

 ## Issues?